 Anatomy and Costs of a DUI

 Most people associate monetary fines and possible jail time as the costs of a Washington state drunk driving conviction.
-While these may be the two most common costs related to a DUI, you should be aware of many other less obvious costs.
+While these may be the two most common costs related to a DUI, you should be aware of many other less obvious costs, including Costs of a DUI Conviction in Washington.

-Here’s a look at five hidden costs of a DUI conviction:
+Here’s a look at five hidden Costs of a DUI Conviction in Washington:

 1. Employment.
 A DUI may go on your criminal record.
 If your job requires that you maintain a clean driving record or have a valid driver’s license, you could potentially lose your job or miss out on a new job opportunity.
 Another factor is all the time away from work when you must attend your mandatory appearance court dates.